fairlearn/fairlearn/docs/user_guide/assessment.rst

 **However**, it should be borne in mind that due to historic discrimination, the income band might be correlated with various sensitive features.
 Because of this, control features should be used with particular caution.

+When the data are split into subgroups, control features (if provided) act similarly to sensitive features.
+However, the 'overall' value for the metric is now computed for each subgroup of the control feature(s).
+Similarly, the aggregation functions (such as :func:`MetricFrame.group_max`) are performed for each subgroup in the conditional feature(s), rather than across them (as happens with the sensitive features).

 The :class:`MetricFrame` constructor allows us to specify control features in a manner similar to sensitive features, using a :code:`control_features=`